javiercanadillas/asm-gke/Readme.md

 # Introduction

-**Updated to ASM 1.10.4-14**
+**[Updated to ASM 1.10.4-14]**

-This repo contains all the necessary artifacts to go from zero to demo the latest version of Anthos Service Mesh, ASM 1.8.2.
+This repo contains all the necessary artifacts to go from zero to demo the latest version of Anthos Service Mesh, ASM 1.10.4.

 `asm_gke` automates the deployment and destruction of a Anthos Service Mesh GKE enabled cluster in GCP.
-The script is designed to work witht the [ASM 1.8.x installation script](https://cloud.google.com/service-mesh/docs/scripted-install/reference) provided by Google Cloud.
+The script is designed to work witht the [ASM installation script](https://cloud.google.com/service-mesh/docs/scripted-install/reference) provided by Google Cloud.

 The script is designed to work with GCP's Cloud Shell.
 You will need editor permissions on a GCP project and, if you're a googler, GCE enforcer disabled.